patricksavalle/devops-project-template/content/project-plan.md

 ![Development Phases](devops-development-phases.png)

-### 1. Requirements engineering and RAT's
+### 1. Requirements engineering

 Requirements engineering is the process of defining, documenting, and maintaining requirements in the engineering design process.

-Requirements describe, using human language, prototypes and sketches, the service a system must provide concise enough to be used for system building and validation.
+Requirements describe, using human language, [prototypes](#prototype) and sketches, the service a system must provide concise enough to be used for system building and validation.
 This stage is done in collaboration with all stake-holder.